Approximation Algorithms for Min-max-min Robust Optimization and K-Adaptability under Objective Uncertainty: Approximation algorithm for min-max-min robust optimization

 The second result follows directly from $\underline p(n)=\bar p(n)$. \end{proof} Analogously to Corollary \ref{cor:approx_additive} we can now derive a multiplicative approximation guarantee for each $k\in [n]$ from Lemma \ref{lem:multiplicative_bound_opts_optk}.

 \begin{corollary} For given $k\in [n]$ Algorithm \ref{alg:approx} returns a solution to Problem \eqref{eq:minmaxmin} with multiplicative approximation guarantee

-for all $k'\ge k$. \end{corollary} Note that the behavior of the multiplicative approximation guarantee $a(n)=\tilde M(n)\frac{n-k}{k+1}$ is up to a constant the same as for the additive approximation guarantee; see Figure \ref{fig:plotAdditiveGuarantee} for exemplary behaviors.
+for all $k'\ge k$. \end{corollary} Note that the behavior of the multiplicative approximation guarantee $a(n)=\tilde M(n)\frac{n-k}{k+1}$ is up to the factor $\tilde M(n)$ the same as for the additive approximation guarantee; see Figure \ref{fig:plotAdditiveGuarantee} for exemplary behaviors.

+If we choose $k$ to be a fraction of $n$, i.e. $k=\lceil qn\rceil $ for a fixed $q\in (0,1)$, and if additionally we have $\underline p(n)=\bar p(n)$ (which is the case for the spanning tree problem and the matching problem on complete graphs, the traveling salesmen problem and each cardinality constrained problem), then the approximation factor is given as